Fort Calhoun, Neb. School Principal welcomed home following Air Force deployment

-B-roll video with interview, shows Nebraska Elementary School Principal who is also an Iowa Air National Guard First Sergeant Drew Wagner at a welcome home event in Fort Calhoun, Neb. following his six-month-long deployment to the Middle East with the U. S. Air Force.
+A welcome home event for Nebraska Elementary School Principal and Iowa Air National Guard First Sergeant Drew Wagner took place at his school in Fort Calhoun, Neb. this week.
+Wagner returned home to Fort Calhoun, following a six-month-long deployment with the U. S. Air Force.

-With the help of select members of the school faculty, students and staff were part of a surprise homecoming assembly for Wagner at Fort Calhoun Elementary on April 21, 2022.
-All of the students and teachers gathered in the gymnasium where Wagner was reunited with what he referred to as his second family.
+Wagner said that in a small town like Fort Calhoun the deployment involved everyone in the community.

+“They wrapped us up in with a big hug while I was away,” Wagner said, “there is nothing like coming home to a warm welcome like this.”

-As a member of the Iowa Air National Guard’s 185th Air Refueling Wing in Sioux City, Iowa, Wagner deployed to Al Dhafra last fall.
-Wagner was met by over a dozen other members of his Iowa Air National Guard unit during his deployment to Al Dhafra, even though they deployed separately.
+Wagner deployed to Al Dhafra last fall as a member of the Iowa Air National Guard’s 185th Air Refueling Wing based in Sioux City, Iowa.
+Wagner was one of a group of around 50 Iowa Air National Guard members from Sioux City who are now returning from the Arabian Peninsula where they had been deployed.

-Wagner works full time as the principle in Fort Calhoun, Neb. but has also been serving as a member of the Iowa Air National Guard for 20 years.
-As part of the 185th ARW, Wagner serves as the Mission Support Group First Sergeant.
+Wagner works full time as the principle in Fort Calhoun but has been serving a member of the Iowa Air Guard for 20 years, where he is assigned as one of the Wing’s First Sergeants.

-Wagner said this is his first overseas deployment since joining the Air National Guard.
-According to the 380th AEW website, the United States Air Forces Central is responsible for air operations and contingency planning for the 20-nation area of responsibility in Southwest Asia.
+Wagner said his jobs as a school principle and as a First Sergeant have always been are complementary.
+He added that the deployment experience will ultimately help him be more successful at both jobs.

+“People are our business, we want to make sure we take care of people,” Wagner said, “My philosophy is ‘be there’ when your Airmen need you.”

+This was Wagner’s first overseas deployment since joining the Air National Guard.
+Even though they deployed separately he was met by over a dozen other 185th unit members who were all serving in Al Dhafra as part of the Air National Guard’s reserve component deployment period since last fall.

-Wagner said he plans to be on military leave through the end of the school year but plans to resume his duties as principle at the begging on the new school year this fall.
+Wagner said while he is thrilled to be home he plans to be on military leave through the end of the current school year.
+He said he plans to resume his duties as principle in Fort Calhoun at the begging of the new school year in the fall.

 |Date Taken: